The HyperTexts

 Thanks for asking.
 I and my partner, the Maltese poet Joe Ruggier who now lives in Canada, have published several books through Joe’s Multicultural Books, or Mbooks.
 Joe is quite a story himself, having sold over 20,000 books – most of them door-to-door.
 Since most poetry books by “major” poets barely sell these days, Joe is literally (pun intended) in a league by himself.

 Our most recent book is one you helped get rolling, by introducing me to Takashi “Thomas” Tanemori.
 Takashi-san, as his friends call him, is in my opinion an illuminated saint.
 His book is called Hiroshima: Bridge to Forgiveness.
 Takashi was the Number One Son of an illustrious Japanese Samurai family and was trained in the Seven Codes of the Samurai by the father he adored.
-He lost his mother, father and four other family members to the Hiroshima atomic bomb blast when he was only eight years old.
+He lost his mother, father and four other family members to the Hiroshima atomic bomb blast when he was just eight years old.

-He grew up as an orphan in post-war Japan.
+Takashi grew up as an orphan in post-war Japan.
 Japan is very family-centric, and without a mother and father Takashi was treated as an outcast, sometimes having to scavenge food like a rat.
 He grew up bitter and disillusioned.
 As a young man he tried to take his life and failed, further dishonoring his family name and the memory of his father.
 He immigrated to the United States seeking vengeance on the Americans he held responsible for his personal holocaust.

 But in the United States he became ill and doctors who saw him as a “guinea pig” for research into radiation poisoning soon had him in such dire straits that he cowered under his bed and cried out to the sun, “I hate you!
 Go away and leave me alone!”
 Yet eventually, through the kindness of strangers and transcendent visions, he learned the path to inner peace through forgiveness, and went on to become a poet, artist and peace activist.